Topic 2 Contemporary Australian Theatre Practices

 Criterion 3: Structure and dramatic coherence

-Individual Project - Students will submit a completed project that adheres to the Drama HSC Individual Projects requirements.
-Students will have prepared an Individual Project in one of the following forms: • Critical Analysis • Design • Performance • Scriptwriting • Video Drama.
-Individual Projects will be submitted for HSC Trials (Assessment Task 4A) where students projects will be assessed and feedback provided in preparation for the HSC Practical Examination.
-Students will submit a logbook supported by a 300 word rationale clearly explaining the intention of the project and the approach that has been taken.
+Students will submit a completed project that adheres to the Drama HSC Individual Projects requirements.
+Students will have prepared an Individual Project in one of the following forms: • Critical Analysis • Design • Performance • Scriptwriting.
+Individual Projects will be submitted for HSC Trials (Assessment Task 4A).
+Projects will be assessed and feedback provided in preparation for the HSC Practical Examination.
+Students will submit a logbook supported by a 300-word rationale that clearly explains the project's intention and the approach taken.

-Group Performance - Students will submit a completed Group Performance that adheres to the Drama HSC Group Performance requirements.
+Students will submit a completed Group Performance that adheres to the Drama HSC Group Performance requirements.
 Students will have prepared a Group Performance inspired by the Stage 6 2019 -2026 Topic list.
-Group Performances will be submitted for HSC Showcase (Assessment Task 4B) where students will be assessed individually and feedback provided in preparation for the HSC Practical Examination.
-Students will submit a collaborated group logbook supported with a 300 word rationale clearly explaining the intention of the Group Performance and the approach that has been taken.
-Students will also need to submit a supportive 200 word statement explaining their personal contribution to the Group Performance.
+Group Performances will be submitted for HSC Showcase (Assessment Task 4B), where students will be assessed individually and feedback provided in preparation for the HSC Practical Examination.
+Students will submit a collaborative group logbook, supported by a 300-word rationale that clearly explains the group's performance intention and approach.
+Students will also need to submit a supportive 200-word statement explaining their personal contribution to the Group Performance.

 • a record of initial ideas shared